CHIP-SPV/hipMM/docs/install/BUILD.rst

 Building and installing hipMM from source
 =========================================

-In the following, we give a detailed overview on how to build the C++ components, how to run the tests and the benchmarks, and how to build the full hipMM installation including the Python package.
+The following topic provides a detailed overview on how to build the C++ components, run the tests and the benchmarks, and how to build the full hipMM installation including the Python package.

 Build procedure for C++ components
 ----------------------------------

-Building the C++/HIP components of hipMM can be achieved via the following command
+Building the C++/HIP components of hipMM can be achieved using the following command

 .. code:: bash